VirtualPlanetaryLaboratory/vplanet/README.md

 <h1 align="center">VPLanet: The Virtual Planet Simulator</h1>

-### NOTE: GitHub is currently blocking testing for this project, but all unit tests are passing and the code is stable!
+### NOTE: GitHub is currently blocking testing for this project with Actions, but all unit tests are passing and the code is stable!

 <p align="center">
   <a href="https://VirtualPlanetaryLaboratory.github.io/vplanet">